Sitefinity/Sitefinity-CLI/README.md

   Replaces the content of the page.
 Valid only for pages.
 * `--action`<br>
   The action to execute at the end of the migration.
 Allowed values are:
-  * `draft` - Save the migrated resource as a `Draft`.
+  * `draft` - saves the migrated resource as a `Draft`.
-  * `publish` - Publish the migrated resource.
+  * `publish` - publishes the migrated resource.
 * `--siteid`<br>
   The site id.
-You use the `--siteid` parameter to specify the site id when you work with a non-default site.
+You use the `--siteid` parameter to specify the site id when you work with a site different from the default site.

 **NOTE**: You can set the parameters manually in the appsettings.json file.
 You need to manually create the appsettings.json file next to the _sf.exe_ binary.<br>
 You can mix both appsettings.json parameters and direct command-line parameters, with the latter having precedence.